"Social wasps" sound like party crashers, don't they? The partying gang includes hornets and the paper wasps, along with yellowjackets.

 in our latest video.
 Instead of picking up a can of conventional pesticide (which could kill bees and other pollinators), try the organic gardener's method of Integrated Pest Management

 .
 Look at the social structure and life patterns of the social wasps and see if you can disrupt a process here or there, to make them think your garden is not a paradise for wasps, after all.

 They live in groups, but only during warm weather.
 Most of the wasps die when the fall temperatures drop.
 Some females over-winter and become queens of new nests in early spring.
 As the larvae grow in the new nest, workers are out procuring protein by devouring pest worms and other insects -- so they can actually be helping organic gardeners at that time.
 The end of summer is when the worlds of wasps

 and humans really collide, as the wasps turn scavenger and take a keen interest in human picnic food.
 Yellowjackets are the primary wasps in California and paper wasps are more common outside California.

 Make it hard for wasps to move in with you for the summer

 Nobody wants a difficult neighbor, including wasps.
 If they see a wasp nest in place they will move on and look for another location.
-Fool them by hanging this Waspinator, that looks like a wasp nest.
+Fool them by hanging a Wasp